-Alternate test accommodations are available when the usual testing method is likely to reflect a student's disability rather than their level of achievement.
-Test accommodations are arranged on an individual basis considering the nature of the disability, test format, technical skills of the student and a sense of what is fair and reasonable for the circumstances.
+Alternate test accommodations are available when results from the usual testing method are likely to reflect a student's disability rather than their level of achievement.
+Test accommodations are arranged on an individual basis considering the nature of their disability, test format, technical skills of the student and a sense of what is fair and reasonable for the circumstances.
 Students who most frequently use test accommodations include those with learning, visual, motor, hearing and psychological disabilities.

 Test accommodations may include: